 - Previous finalists are not eligible for consideration until five years have passed since placing for an award.

-- A comprehensive evaluation must have been conducted of the program and show convincing evidence of success and must illustrate the relevance and effectiveness of the program/initiative.
+- A comprehensive evaluation must have been conducted of the program that shows convincing evidence of success and validates its relevance and effectiveness.